matthewkmayer/matthewkmayer.github.io/blag/content/post/how-much-testing.md

 ## Ok, but how many tests?
 Really?

 My personal line in the sand is all happy paths should be tested.
 For every feature and behavior the project has, the path where everything works right *must* be tested.
 This is the bare, bare minimum.
-Anything less means writing tests to cover this minimum requirement.
+Anything less requires a shift from new features toward writing tests to achieve this minimum requirement.

 My comfort level is when bug fixes have regression tests.
 Keeping a bug from happening twice is important: reproduce the bug with a test, show the broken behavior, then fix it.